open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/highavail/topics/g-recovering-a-failed-master.html.md

 3. Optional: If you have not already done so while activating the prior standby master, you can run `gpinitstandby` on the active master host to configure a new standby master.

-    **Important:** You must initialize a new standby master to continue providing master mirroring.
+    > **Important** You must initialize a new standby master to continue providing master mirroring.

     For information about restoring the original master and standby master configuration, see [Restoring Master Mirroring After a Recovery](g-restoring-master-mirroring-after-a-recovery.html).